Disclosing the catalog pulsars dominating the Galactic positron flux: Positrons from catalog Galactic pulsars

 where the cut-off energy $E_{\rm c}$ is fixed at $10^3$ TeV, $E_{\rm b}$ is the break at energies of the order of hundreds of GeV, and $\gamma_{\rm L}$, $\gamma_{\rm H}$ are the slopes below and above the break energy.
 The broken power-law model is compatible with multi-wavelength observations of PWNe, although there are large uncertainties on specific values of these parameters for each source \cite{Torres:2014iua}.
 The magnetic dipole braking $L(t)$ is described by the function:

 where $\tau_0$ is the characteristic time scale and $n$ defines the magnetic braking index.
 The total energy emitted by the source only into $e^+$ is given by:

 through which we obtain the value of $L_0$, fixing $E_1$=0.1 GeV \cite{Sushch:2013tna, Buesching:2008hr}.
-The parameter $\eta$ encodes the efficiency of conversion of the spin-down energy into $e^+$ (which is half of the efficiency of conversion into $e^\pm$). $W_0$ is the initial rotational energy of a pulsar and can be computed from the pulsar age $T$, the spin-down luminosity $\dot{E}$ and the decay time $\tau_0$:
+The parameter $\eta$ encodes the efficiency of conversion of the spin-down energy into $e^+$ (which is half of the efficiency of conversion into $e^\pm$).
+Changing the value of $E_1$ affects the normalization of the total spectrum, which in turn impacts the efficiency $\eta$ of individual sources.
+For the injection spectrum parameters used in this work, as listed in Table \ref{tab::models}, setting $E_1$ to the $e^+$ mass can result in a maximum renormalization of the flux obtained with $E_1=0.1$ GeV by a factor of 0.65.
+This occurs for $\gamma_L = 2$ and $\gamma_F=2.8$, which represents the specific parameter set that maximizes the effect of lowering the $E_1$ value.
+Choosing, on the other hand, values of $E_1$ larger than 0.1 GeV would lead to a flux renormalization greater than 1, thereby requiring lower efficiencies. $W_0$ is the initial rotational energy of a pulsar and can be computed from the pulsar age $T$, the spin-down luminosity $\dot{E}$ and the decay time $\tau_0$:

 Here $\dot{E} = dE_{\rm rot}/dt$ is the rate at which the pulsar rotational kinetic energy is dissipated and is called spin-down luminosity.
 The \textit{actual} age $T$ and the \textit{observed} age $t_{\rm{obs}}$ are related by the source distance $d$ by $T = t_{\rm obs} + d/c$.
 It is possible to derive the value of $\tau_0$ from the initial rotation period of the pulsar $P_0$ and is first derivative, as: